csy1983/node-watchtower/README.md

   });
 });

 /* Activate the watchtower.
-This will start checking updates for every 3 mins */ watchtower.activate();
+This will start checking updates every 3 mins */ watchtower.activate();

 /* Load docker image from a file */